 Holochain is an open-source application development framework and peer-to-peer networking protocol.
-It allows you to create truly serverless applications with high levels of security, reliability, and performance.
-Every user runs the application on their own device, creates and stores their own data, and talks directly to other users.
+It allows you to create actually serverless applications with high levels of security, reliability, and performance.
+Every participant runs the application on their own device, creates and stores their own data, and talks directly to other participants.
 The security of the application is supported by both cryptography and peer accountability.

 What you’ll learn

 Why it matters

 You’ll understand how Holochain is different from centralized architectures, and how this difference can make your applications more robust, secure, and affordable.

 We’re all familiar with the client/server architecture.
 It’s comfortable, allows for easy maintenance, and is well supported by a marketplace of service providers.
 It also makes it easy for you to control access rights and enforce business rules.
 As a focal point for processing and storage, however, it leaves your application vulnerable:

 - Device and network outages or misconfiguration can take the app down.

 - Hosting costs scale with traffic, making you a victim of your own success.

 - Storing private user data increases your legal and moral liability.